• Skip to Content

 The Indiana University Lilly Family School of Philanthropy is dedicated to improving philanthropy to improve the world by training and empowering students and professionals to be innovators and leaders who create positive and lasting change.
 The school offers a comprehensive approach to philanthropy through its academic, research and international programs and through The Fund Raising School, Lake Institute on Faith & Giving, and the Women's Philanthropy Institute.
 Follow us on Twitter or "Like" us on Facebook.

-Lilly Family School of Philanthropy resources and social media channels
+Lilly Family School of Philanthropy social media channels

 • Faculty & Staff